ihe-k/Publications/Fire-and-Rescue-Incident-Statistics.md

 This publication provides up-to-date statistics on trends in fires, casualties, false alarms and non-fire incidents attended by fire and rescue services in England.
 The data is updated quarterly and offers valuable insights into operational patterns and public safety.

-This publication provides updated statistics on trends in fires, casualties, false alarms, and non-fire incidents attended by fire and rescue services in England.
-The data is refreshed quarterly, offering valuable insights into operational patterns and public safety.

 Analysis Techniques:

 * Data aggregation and summarisation using SQL, R and MS Excel